-\begin{thm}[Theorem 3.1 \& Proposition 3.1, Chapter 3 in \cite{KarlinTPBook}] Fix $r \ge 1$ and let $I, J$ be two intervals in $\mn$ with at least $r$ points.
-Suppose $\eL$ is the transformation defined in (\ref{def.kernel.sequence-sequence}) using a kernel $K: I\times J \to \mr$, where $\sum_{j \in J} K(n, j) < \infty$ for each $n \in I$.
-If $K$ is $\SR{r}$, then given a real-valued sequence $u$ on $J$ and its mapping $v\coloneqq\eL{u}$, the following assertions hold: \begin{enumerate}[label=\rm(\roman*)] \item $\eL$ is VD if $S({u}) \le r-1$.
-Specifically, if $r=2$ and $u$ is monotone, then $v$ is monotone. \item If $S({v})=S({u}) = k \le r-1$ and $K$ is $\SR{r}$ then ${u}$ and ${v}$ exhibit the same monotonicity patterns if $\varepsilon_k\varepsilon_{k+1}=1$ and the opposite monotonicity patterns when $\varepsilon_k\varepsilon_{k+1}=-1$. \end{enumerate} \end{thm} A transformation based on a $\TP{2}$ matrix $A$ preserves log-concavity (resp. log-convexity) of sequences.
-By contrast, concavity (resp. convexity) preservation requires $A$ to be $\TP{3}$ \cite{KarlinProschan}.
-While positive log-concave sequences are unimodal \cite{Stanley}.
-Thus, their unimodality remains intact under a transformation by a $\TP{2}$ matrix; extending the preservation property to arbitrary unimodal sequences is not immediate.
-As an example, consider the unimodal (and log-convex) sequence $u=(3, 3.5, 3.15)$ transformed by the $\TP{2}$ matrix $A$, which is not $\TP{3}$, where
+\begin{thm}[Theorem 3.1 \& Proposition 3.1, Chapter 3 in \cite{KarlinTPBook}] Fix $r \ge 1$ and suppose $K$ is the transformation defined in (\ref{def.kernel.sequence-sequence}), with $\sum_{j \in \mn} K(n, j) < \infty$ for each $n \in \mn$.
+If $K$ is $\SR{r}$, then for any real-valued sequence $u$ on $\mn$ and its mapping $v\coloneqq K u$, the following hold: \begin{enumerate}[label=\rm(\roman*)] \item $K$ is VD whenever $S({f}) \le r-1$.
+In particular, if $r=2$ and $u$ is monotone, then $v$ is monotone. \item If $S({v})=S({u}) = k \le r-1$ and $K$ is $\SR{r}$, then ${u} $ and ${v}$ exhibit the same monotonicity patterns whenever $\varepsilon_k\varepsilon_{k+1}=1$. \end{enumerate} \end{thm} A transformation using a matrix $K \in \TP{2}$ preserves log-concavity (resp. log-convexity) of sequences.
+In contrast, preserving concavity (resp. convexity) requires $K \in \TP{3}$ \cite{KarlinProschan}.
+Although positive log-concave sequences are unimodal \cite{Stanley}, and their unimodality remains intact under a transformation by a $\TP{2}$ matrix, extending this preservation property to arbitrary unimodal sequences is not straightforward.
+For example, consider the unimodal (and log-convex) sequence $u=(3, 3.5, 3.15)$ and the $\TP{2}$ matrix $K$, which is not $\TP{3}$, where

-A direct computation yields $ Au = (47.5, 47.45, 47.7)$, which is bimodal. \begin{lemma} Let $\eL$ be a transformation defined by an infinite stochastic matrix.
-Consider the sequence $v \coloneqq \eL u$, where $u$ is an infinite real sequence.
-If $u$ is absolutely bounded, then $v$ attains its supremum. \end{lemma} \begin{proof} Given that $ u $ is absolutely bounded, there exists a number $ M > 0 $ such that \( \abs{u} \leq M \).
-The set of all possible convex combinations of $ u $ is the interval \( [-M, M] \).
-This ensures that \( v \) remains bounded within this interval and that $ \sup_k v_k $ exists.
-Since \( v \) is an infinite and bounded sequence, it has a convergent subsequence by Bolzano--Weierstrass theorem.
-Consequently, compactness ensures that the supremum is attained, as required. \end{proof}